tomhiggins/BishBashBosh/README.md

 The result will be a number like  **192.168.1.23** This is the IP number of that machine.
 So in this example to listen to the stream from anywhere on that network just point your Audio app to **http://192.168.1.23:8085**

 **This is cool but I do not want to stream podcasts, I have a ton of directories of music I want to stream out to my local  network.
-Please, how can I use one line of code and be an InstaDJRadioStation??? **
+Please, how can I use one line of code and be an InstaDJRadioStation?**